LabeliaLabs/referentiel-evaluation-dsrc/assessment_framework_eng.md

 ---

-Q3.4 : **Performance validation**
+Q3.4 (basic) : **Performance validation**
 Does your organisation implement the following approaches:

 R3.4 :
 _(Type: multiple responses possible)_
 _(Select all the answer items that correspond to practices in your organisation)_

-- [ ] 3.4.a When developing a model, we choose the performance metric(s) prior to actually training the model, from among the most standard metrics possible
+- [ ] 3.4.a (basic) When developing a model, we choose the performance metric(s) prior to actually training the model, from among the most standard metrics possible
-- [ ] 3.4.b The implementation of robustness metrics is considered and evaluated for each modelling project, and applied by default in cases where the input data may be subject to fine-grain alterations (e.g. images, sounds)
+- [ ] 3.4.b (basic) The implementation of robustness metrics is considered and evaluated for each modelling project, and applied by default in cases where the input data may be subject to fine-grain alterations (e.g. images, sounds)
 - [ ] 3.4.c The above practices that we implement are documented and integrated into the end-to-end genealogy of the models concerned, including the performance metrics chosen
-- [ ] 3.4.d We have not yet introduced any such measures
+- [ ] 3.4.d (basic) We have not yet introduced any such measures

 <details>
 <summary>Expl3.4 :</summary>